-65. Licensing Statute and Regulations: The Licensing Scheme-a centerpiece of Virginia's framework targeting abortion providers-exemplifies the burdens the Commonwealth imposes on abortion care through regulations that purport to protect women's health, but do nothing more than co-opt the regulatory system for punitive ends.

-66. In March 2011, the Legislature amended an existing statute governing the regulation of "hospitals, nursing homes, and certified nursing facilities" by adding a sentence requiring VBH to regulate any medical facility that provides as few as five first trimester abortions in a month as a type of "hospital."
+- 66. Licensing Statute and Regulations: The Licensing Scheme-a centerpiece of Virginia's framework targeting abortion providers-exemplifies the burdens the Commonwealth imposes on abortion care through regulations that purport to protect women's health, but do nothing more than co-opt the regulatory system for punitive ends. - 67.
+In March 2011, the Legislature amended an existing statute governing the regulation of "hospitals, nursing homes, and certified nursing facilities" by adding a sentence requiring VBH to regulate any medical facility that provides as few as five first trimester abortions in a month as a type of "hospital."
 Va.
 Code Ann. § 32.1-127(B)(1).

-67. This Licensing Statute singles out abortion facilities and mandates that VBH promulgate regulations setting minimum licensure standards across a range of categories in which regulation of first trimester abortion clinics is inappropriate, specifically:

-- a. construction and maintenance of facilities "to ensure the environmental protection and the life safety of its patients, employees, and the public"; - b. operation, staffing and equipment; - c. qualifications and training of staff, "except those professionals licensed or certified by the Department of Health Professions"; - d. "conditions under which a hospital or nursing home may provide medical and nursing services to patients in their places of residence"; and - e. "policies related to infection prevention, disaster preparedness, and facility security."
+- 68. This Licensing Statute singles out abortion facilities and mandates that VBH promulgate regulations setting minimum licensure standards across a range of categories in which regulation of first trimester abortion clinics is inappropriate, specifically: - a. construction and maintenance of facilities "to ensure the environmental protection and the life safety of its patients, employees, and the public"; - b. operation, staffing and equipment; - c. qualifications and training of staff, "except those professionals licensed or certified by the Department of Health Professions"; - d. "conditions under which a hospital or nursing home may provide medical and nursing services to patients in their places of residence"; and - e. "policies related to infection prevention, disaster preparedness, and facility security."
 Va.
-Code Ann. § 32.1-127(B)(1).

-68. Accordingly, pursuant to the Licensing Statute, VBH promulgated sweeping regulatory requirements with which physician's offices, healthcare centers, and clinics of any size that provide first trimester abortions must comply as a condition of obtaining and maintaining an "abortion facility" license.
-The Licensing Regulations include, but are not limited to:

-- a. a myriad of detailed, complicated requirements governing virtually all areas of facility operations, including detailed written policies on management, administration, corporate governance, recordkeeping, personnel, staffing requirements, and reporting; - extensive, specific obligations governing the provision of medical care, including mandating specific information that the provider must share before providing an abortion, regardless of the provider's medical expertise and assessment; - c. forbidding qualified, trained healthcare providers licensed in Virginia from providing abortion care, whether medication or aspiration, simply because they are not physicians licensed in the Commonwealth;
+Code Ann. § 32.1-127(B)(1). - 69.
+Accordingly, pursuant to the Licensing Statute, VBH promulgated sweeping regulatory requirements with which physician's offices, healthcare centers, and clinics of any size that provide first trimester abortions must comply as a condition of obtaining and maintaining an "abortion facility" license.
+The Licensing Regulations include, but are not limited to: - a. a myriad of detailed, complicated requirements governing virtually all areas of facility operations, including detailed written policies on management, administration, corporate governance, recordkeeping, personnel, staffing requirements, and reporting; - b. extensive, specific obligations governing the provision of medical care, including mandating specific information that the provider must share before providing an abortion, regardless of the provider's medical expertise and assessment;